-The fact I started writing this blog post at 3.30am two weeks ago says pretty much everything about the sleep pattern of a new parent.
+The fact I started writing this blog at 3.30am says pretty much everything about the sleep pattern of a new parent.
 It’s unpredictable, exhausting and relentless; but you learn to cope with it.
-Because you don’t have any choice…
+Because you have to.

 “How are you sleeping?”